Kauhajoki school shooting: Perpetrator

 Interior Minister Anne Holmlund announced that the actions of the police would be investigated.
-Police Commissioner Mikko Paatero said that Finnish police would increase their monitoring of YouTube and other social networking sites, and when asked whether similar attacks could take place in the future, he replied: "I sadly fear it's possible."
+Police Commissioner Mikko Paatero said that Finnish police would increase their monitoring of YouTube and other social networking sites.
+When asked whether similar attacks could take place in the future, he replied: "I sadly fear it's possible."

 Response

-On the day of the incident, a crisis meeting was held with government ministers, chairs of the parliamentary groups, and police officials all in attendance.
+On the day of the incident, a crisis meeting was held with government ministers, chairs of the parliamentary groups, and police officials.
 Prime Minister Matti Vanhanen described it as a "tragic day" and appealed for unity in the hope "that events like these will not happen again."
-A national day of mourning was declared for the following day, and Vanhanen travelled to Kauhajoki to meet with students.
+A national day of mourning was declared for the following day.
+Vanhanen travelled to Kauhajoki to meet with students.

-Within days of the shooting, the police said they had received a sizeable number of tip-offs alerting them to suspicious photographs, videos, and comments on chat rooms.
-Finnish media reported that several bomb threats and other threatening messages were circulating among students nationwide in the few days after the shootings as well.
+Within days of the shooting, the police said that they had received a sizeable number of tip-offs alerting them to suspicious photographs, videos, and comments in chat rooms.
+Finnish media reported that several bomb threats and other threatening messages were circulating amongst students nationwide in the days after the shootings.